2024 Copper CRM Review: Balancing Pros, Cons & Pricing

 Are you a Google-driven business that's looking for a simple, automation-driven CRM tool?
 If yes, Copper is the right fit.

 Are you after full email integration, lead management, and workflow automation packed into a simple UI at a reasonable price?
-If yes, Copper is the right pick for you and your team.
+If yes, Copper is one of the best customer relationship management software for your needs.

 But if you're using an email hosting service other than Gmail and don't care about the Google Workspace apps and tools, Copper is not what you need.